Check out the free workshops and educational resources El Pueblo has to offer below!

 Learn more about the mural, the artist, and the tumultuous historical period of the early 1930s through this educational activity book.

-El Pueblo Historical Monument presents free sorytelling sessions on its youtube page!
-Please visit tinyurl.com/EPLAYoutube
+El Pueblo Historical Monument proudly presents free storytelling sessions on its YouTube page!
+To see all of our available videos, please visit: tinyurl.com/EPLAYoutube